frankframework/frank-manual/docs/source/advancedDevelopment/properties/initialization.rst

    It is NOT possible to define application-level properties based on configuration-level properties!
 Application-level properties have to be calculated while the FF! boots, before the FF! reads configurations outside the application level (shown as ``classes`` in :ref:`propertiesDeploymentEnvironment`.

-In addition to the chain of system properties and property files, some properties have default values.
+In addition to the chain of environment properties and property files, some properties have default values.
 These default values are listed in subsection :ref:`propertiesFramework`.
 If some property is not configured by the system administrator and if it is not defined in the property files read by the Frank!Framework, then the default value is applied.

 Finally, a few properties can be changed at run time.
 On the left hand menu of the Frank!Console, go to "Environment Variables":